-1. Procedural Disputes:
+- 1. Procedural Disputes: - a.

-- a.
 Disputes concerning exclusively a departure by the SPS from the procedural requirements of this Article XI (Evaluation) will be subject to Article X (Grievance Provisions). - b.
 An arbitrator will have the authority to direct appropriate remedies in cases properly subject to arbitration. - 2.
-Non Procedural Disputes: - a.
-All other disputes (including findings made and conclusions reached by the evaluator) will not be subject to the grievance provisions in Article X, except that continuing contract employees with performance judged to be Proficient or Distinguished and provisional employees who have met the performance schedule on the annual performance evaluation form (Appendix N) may use the grievance provisions of Article X through Step 2 for the purpose of obtaining a review of the findings made and conclusions reached. - b.
-Any employee who remains dissatisfied with the results of this review will have the right to remove the annual performance evaluation form (Appendix N) from his/her personnel file after a period of four (4) years from the date of the Step 2 grievance response. - 3.
+Non-Procedural Disputes: - a.
+All other disputes (including findings made and conclusions reached by the evaluator) will not be subject to the grievance provisions in Article X, except that continuing contract employees with performance judged to be Proficient or Distinguished and provisional employees who have met the performance schedule on the annual performance evaluation may use the grievance provisions of Article X through Step 2 for the purpose of obtaining a review of the findings made and conclusions reached. - b.
+PAR Panel recommendations will not be subject to grievance provisions. - c.
+CT findings will not be subject to the grievance provisions. - d.
+Any employee who remains dissatisfied with the results of this review will have the right to remove the annual performance evaluation from their personnel file after a period of four (4) years from the date of the Step 2 grievance response. - 3.
 In cases of notice of probable cause for discharge, adverse change in contract status, or nonrenewal of contract, any pending grievance under Article X will be discontinued and the grievant may pursue the statutory review procedures.
 An arbitrator will have the authority to direct appropriate remedies in cases properly subject